 Who is Revolut?

-Revolut is a UK-headquartered fintech company which launched in 2015 and has over seven million customers worldwide, 500,000 of whom are in Ireland according to the company's head of operations here.
+Revolut is a UK-headquartered fintech company which launched in 2015 and has over 15 million customers worldwide, over one million of whom are in Ireland according to the company's head of operations here.

 Revolut is oftentimes referred to as a ‘digital bank’, with all its services being carried out through its mobile app.

 Revolut offers largely free day-to-day banking.
 There’s no monthly or annual maintenance fee for using its app, there’s no charge for chip and pin or contactless transactions.
 There’s no fee for standing orders or direct debit payments either.
 And best of all, there’s no foreign exchange fees on purchases made outside the Eurozone up to a limit of €1,000 a month.